roakoth/task-tracker-app/steps/7-completing-tasks-and-deleting-tasks.md

 ```

-On my `Delete` button, I will call the `deleteTask` function and it should look like this:
+On the `Delete` button, I will call the `deleteTask` function and it should look like this:

 ```